akshaygona/akshaygona/README.md

 # 👋 Hi, I'm Akshay Gona

 Welcome to my GitHub profile!
-I'm a sophomore in college passionate about software engineering, with a strong background in Java and some experience in Python.
+I'm a second year college student passionate about software engineering, with a strong background in Java and some experience in Python, C, and C++.
 I'm eager to contribute and collaborate on exciting projects that challenge and expand my skills.

 ## 👀 I’m interested in...